-Prof. Dr. Peter Thiele is a very well-known academician, traveler, ethnologist, lecturer.
-He had given lectures in many universities in Germany and Japan and was the former director of Linden Museum/ Stuttgart among many other properties.
-He has been traveling to Taiwan, Tibet, and many other far-eastern Asian countries for more than 40 years and had passed some years in these countries, have organized many touristic trips and cultural excursions to these lands.
+Prof. Dr. Peter Thiele is a very well-known academician, traveler, ethnologist, and lecturer.
+He has given lectures in many universities in Germany and Japan and was the former director of Linden Museum, Stuttgart among many other institutions.
+He has traveled to Taiwan, Tibet, and many other far-eastern Asian countries for more than 40 years and has spent some years in these countries, and organized many touristic trips and cultural excursions to these lands.

-In the text below, you will find his writings on the last trip that he has made to Turkey, and his observations about the country.
-This is a very valuable and fair observation about passing a holiday in the rural side of Turkey despite the Pandemic issue.
-An exemplary to be taken into consideration to continue enjoying this wonderful nad and its cultural and natural beauties.
+In the text below, you will find his writing on the last trip that he has made to Turkey, and his observations about the country.
+This is a very valuable and fair observation about passing a holiday in the rural areas of Turkey despite the Pandemic issue, an example to be taken into consideration to continue enjoying this wonderful land and its cultural and natural beauties.

 The joy of the reunion was great.

 Our first destination was the Hippodrome, where we admired the rose quartz obelisk with its hieroglyphics, brought from Egypt to Constantinople by Emperor Theodosius around 390 AD.
-We were particularly taken with the pedestal with the early Byzantine court ceremonials.
-Deniz could tell us a lot about these four scenes on all sides.
+We were particularly taken with the footway with the early Byzantine hippodrome Deniz could tell us a lot about the scenes on all four sides.
 Furthermore, we looked at the famous serpent column that once stood in the sanctuary of Apollo at Delphi, where it was supposed to commemorate the victories of the Hellenes over the Persians in ancient Greece.

 Not to be forgotten in this place was the visit to the German Pavilion with its fountain, dedicated to the Turks by the German Emperor Wilhelm II as a gift of friendship during his state visit in 1898, but officially inaugurated three years later.